zeuslawyer/zeuslawyer.github.io/index.md

 # WELCOME!

-This is the main page where you can find the links that take you to my notes-to-self, and also some of [my favourite projects](/pages/my-projects).
+This is the main page where you can find the links that take you to my notes-to-self, and also some of [my favourite projects](/pages/my-projects), [my startup stuff](/pages/whooshka), and [my publications](/pages/my-publications).

 __Please note:__ These are living notes/documents and some are being written as you read them because I'm still learning every day on these subjects.
 I will update them as I learn more, or realise I've made a conceptual error, or mistated something.